 I have really enjoyed meeting people at the events—both recent grads and alumni who attended many years ago who share a similar sense of how special our UChicago years were.
 At a recent tour of the Museum of Modern Art in New York, I met Jim Pullman, PhD’78, MD’79, who is a pianist.
 I play the cello, and Jim remembered that I’d played chamber music with a mutual violinist friend of ours, who was a UChicago historian.
 We have reconnected playing sonatas for cello and piano, which is a great way to develop friendships.

-What motivates you to make annual gifts supporting Pritzker?
+What motivates you to make annual gifts the supporting Pritzker scholarship fund?

 The University of Chicago was incredibly generous to me during my time there with scholarship support, but most importantly by opening the door to a world previously unknown to me of academic medicine.
 Because of the support offered to me and the extraordinary education provided to me, I’ve always wanted to return that support in some way.
 I would love for such life-changing experiences—from the wonderful educational experiences to the unique approach to medicine that was so pivotal for me—to be available to other students like myself.